 - 1.3 Discipline for Acts Contrary to Prescribed Standards of Conduct: The commission by any lawyer of any act contrary to prescribed standards of conduct, whether in the course of his professional capacity, or otherwise, which act would reasonably be found to bring discredit upon the legal profession, shall be grounds for disciplinary action, whether or not the act is a felony or misdemeanor, or a crime at all.
-Conviction in a criminal proceeding is not a condition precedent to the imposition of discipline. - 5.2 Investigations: After making such preliminary investigation as the General Counsel may deem appropriate, the General Counsel shall . . . file and serve a copy of the grievance . . . upon the lawyer, who shall thereafter make a written response which contains a full and fair disclosure of all the facts and circumstances pertaining to the respondent lawyer's alleged misconduct unless the respondent's refusal to do so is predicated upon expressed constitutional grounds . . .
-The failure of a lawyer to answer within twenty (20) days after service of the grievance . . . or such further time as may be granted by the General Counsel, shall be grounds for discipline. - 7.
+Conviction in a criminal proceeding is not a condition precedent to the imposition of discipline. - 5.2 Investigations: After making such preliminary investigation as the General Counsel may deem appropriate, the General Counsel shall either (1) notify the person filing the grievance and the lawyer that the allegations of the grievance are inadequate, incomplete, or insufficient to warrant the further attention of the Commission, provided that such action shall be reported to the Commission at its next meeting, or (2) file and serve a copy of the grievance (or, in the case of an investigation instituted on the part of the General Counsel or the Commission without the filing of a signed grievance, a recital of the relevant facts or allegations) upon the lawyer, who shall thereafter make a written response which contains a full and fair disclosure of all the facts and circumstances pertaining to the respondent lawyer's alleged misconduct unless the respondent's refusal to do so is constitutional predicated upon expressed grounds.
+Deliberate misrepresentation in such response shall itself be grounds for discipline.
+The failure of a lawyer to answer within twenty (20) days after service of the grievance (or recital of facts or allegations), or such further time as may be granted by the General Counsel, shall be grounds for discipline.
+The General Counsel shall make such further investigation of the grievance and response as the General Counsel may deem appropriate before taking any action. - 7.
 Certified copies of the Complaint, Report of the Trial Panel of the Professional Responsibility Tribunal, and Original Proceeding for Attorney Discipline, are attached hereto as Petitioner's Exhibits 1 through 3, and made a part hereof for all intents and purposes as if the same were copied verbatim herein.
-Petitioner expects to introduce certified copies of Exhibits 1 through 3 at the time of hearing of this cause. - 8.
-Petitioner prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary Procedure, that this Board issue notice to Respondent, containing a copy of this Petition with exhibits, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.
-Petitioner further prays that upon trial of this matter that this Board enters a judgment imposing discipline identical with that imposed by the Supreme Court of the State of Oklahoma and that Petitioner have such other and further relief to which it may be entitled.
+Petitioner expects to introduce certified copies of Exhibits 1 through 3 at the time of hearing of this cause.

+8. Petitioner prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary Procedure, that this Board issue notice to Respondent, containing a copy of this Petition with exhibits, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.

+Petitioner further prays that upon trial of this matter that this Board enters a judgment imposing discipline identical with that imposed by the Supreme Court of the State of Oklahoma and that

+Petitioner have such other and further relief to which it may be entitled.